LefdRida/Automatic-classification-of-skin-lesion/README.md

 # Automatic classification of skin lesion

-Classification of skin lesion images through machine learning approach
+Classification of skin lesion images by a machine learning approach.